anindya-jana/Material_asset_creator/README.md

 Quickly create material asset with textures .
 You can install the addon by downloading .zip file from github.

-IF it did not show installation then install only the .py file.
+IF it did not show installation then install only the .py file after extracting from .zip.

 Make sure You use blender version 3.3 or later otherwise asset browser icons would not work.